John Lewis broadband routers

 - ADSL2+ & VDSL2 modem – The ADSL2+ allows for connections over the Openreach telephone network, while the VDSL2 means the modem is ready for fibre broadband.
 The modem features auto switching to the relevant mode

-- Smart channel selection – The ZyXEL VMG8924 automatically connects your devices to the fastest wifi channel and frequency available
+- Smart channel selection – The ZyXEL VMG3925 automatically connects your devices to the fastest wifi channel and frequency available

 - Dual band – Like many modern routers, the ZyXEL router uses both the 2.4GHz and faster 5GHz bands

-- Four gigabit ethernet ports – The ZyXEL VMG8924 has four gigabit ethernet ports, so you can use a wired connection for up to four devices
+- Four gigabit ethernet ports – The ZyXEL VMG3925 has four gigabit ethernet ports, so you can use a wired connection for up to four devices

-- Two USB ports – The useful addition of two USB Ports allows users to connect shared hard drives, shared printers and even a 5G dongle if they want a back-up internet connection
+- One USB port – The useful addition of a USB Ports allows users to connect shared hard drives, a shared printer or even a 5G dongle if they want a back-up internet connection

-- Six antennae – The The ZyXEL VMG8924 has six antennae, to provide good wifi coverage around the home
+- Seven antennae – The ZyXEL VMG3925 has seven antennae, to provide good wifi coverage around the home

 If there are any unfamiliar terms you'd like a more in-depth explanation of, check out our jargon-busting guide.